 Period bedrooms have dado and picture rails to divide the wall up into areas that can each be given a different treatment, but if your home is modern and without these authentic details, you can still zone your walls with different colors to create a layered look that's packed with interest.

 Fail-safe rule?
 Keep the darker of the colors to the lower part of the walls and the lighter above to make the ceiling feel higher and the room bigger.
-And, if you're picking a bold shade, opt for a non-white, or off white accent color for a softer contrast.
-For more similar ideas, check out these inspiring color block ideas.
+And, if you're picking a bold shade, opt for a non-white, or off white accent color block for a softer contrast.

 What is the best color for a bedroom?